History of early British contacts with China to 1700

 The turn against China

 The general admiration of all things Chinese did not persist far into the early eighteenth century.
-Intellectuals in Britain turned against China; views of Chinese culture were dismissive, and Confucian thinking was considered glib and full of sophistry.
+Intellectuals in Britain turned against China; views of Chinese culture were dismissive, and Confucian thinking was considered glib and full of empty posturing.
 It was on the continent that great thinkers like Leibniz continued to see China as the model country and the Chinoiserie fashion continued unabated there.
 The next advance in Sino-British relations came in 1714 when John Bell accompanied the Russian embassy to China.
 The tale of the more extensive 18th century contacts are fully described in another article on this web site.